-David Hsu is Associate Professor of Management (with tenure) at the Wharton School, University of Pennsylvania.
+David Hsu is the Richard A. Sapp Professor and a Professor of Management (with tenure) at the Wharton School, University of Pennsylvania.
 He graduated from Stanford University with undergraduate majors in economics and political science.
 After a few years working in industry, he received his master’s degree in public policy from Harvard University, followed by his Ph.D. in management from the Massachusetts Institute of Technology.

 Hsu’s research interests are in entrepreneurial innovation and management.
 Within that domain, he has investigated topics such as intellectual property management, start-up innovation, technology commercialization strategy, and venture capital.
 His research has appeared in leading journals such as Journal of Finance, Management Science, RAND Journal of Economics, and Research Policy.
 He serves as an associate editor of the Entrepreneurship and Innovation department of Management Science.
 In 2008, Hsu was awarded an Alfred P. Sloan Foundation Industry Studies Fellowship.
 At Wharton, he teaches two MBA electives, Entrepreneurship and Technology Strategy.
 At Penn, Hsu is Associate Faculty Director of the Weiss Tech House, which encourages and supports students in the creation, development, and commercialization of innovative technologies.